Xilinx/video-sdk/docs/c_apis.rst

 Details about XRM can be found in `general XRM documentation <https://xilinx.github.io/XRM/index.html>`_.

-.. rubric:: The Xilinx Video SDK Plugins
+.. rubric:: The |SDK| Plugins

-The Xilinx Video SDK provides 4 different plugins, each corresponding to a specific hardware accelerated feature of the card:
+The |SDK| provides 4 different plugins, each corresponding to a specific hardware accelerated feature of the card:

 - The decoder plugin
 - The encoder plugin